 You may feel more connected to one that shares the same day of the year as you, rather than one that bears your name.

-So, if you cannot chose one then you can always let a saint come to you via your birthday.
+So, if you cannot choose one then you can always let a saint come to you via your birthday.

 It may surprise you that there are patron saints for occupations as well.
 You may therefore like to adopt one that is associated with your trade or profession.

-If you still cannot decide on one then maybe you can chose one based on your ancestors occupation.
+If you still cannot decide on one then maybe you can choose one based on your ancestor’s occupation.

 As I have already mentioned I am not religious.

-But I was quite interested to not only learn about the trades and professions of my ancestors but also that there was a patron saint connected to them.
+But I was quite interested in not only learning about the trades and professions of my ancestors but also that there was a patron saint connected to them.

 You may even decide on one based on your interests or a hobby that you like doing.